Before and after gully fixing. Photo: Yesica Barrera

 Appendix G: FPCC Supply Order Form

-In addition to the manual, Friends' has two digital reports from consultants who worked with us at Kickapoo Woods, a Centennial Volunteers site.
-Their reports detail gully fixing approaches that complement our approach.
+In addition to the manual, Friends' received two digital reports from consultants whose reports detail other gully-fixing approaches that complement our approach.

 Kickapoo Woods Restoration Plan: Gully Recommendations by WRD Environmental